Skip to main content

 • reporting any change in working conditions, personnel involved in manual handling risks or a significant change in the nature of the task or the load, which may necessitate a review of the risk assessment

-• maintaining records of risk assessments for dissemination to relevant staff
+• maintaining records of risk assessments for dissemination to relevant colleagues

 • wearing suitable work clothing and footwear for manual handling, see uniform and dress code policy